Pablo-Ortiz-Lopez/HomePanel/README.md

 > Note that the first time you will need to flash ESPHome to your device using Serial.
 Contact me or check out my blog for more information on this.

+> Some devices, namely the LightController, are powered by an Atmega328P microcontroller.
+Those devices don't use ESPHome, and instead rely on Arduino IDE to flash their firmware via ICSP.
 ## Additional Information

 For more details about the project, you can visit my blog at [ortizma.com](https://ortizma.com).
 If you have any questions, issues, or suggestions, feel free to contact me directly at [pabloortiz132@gmail.com](mailto:pabloortiz132@gmail.com).